Laser Spectroscopy for the Study of Exotic Nuclei: Nuclear properties from atomic spectroscopy

-Therefore, with the achievable precision (about the order of 1~MHz) of current laser spectroscopy techniques, the majority of experimental studies at the RIB facilities are focused on the investigation of the hyperfine interaction arising from the $k=0,1,2$ terms in the expansion~\cite{JPG2010,PPNP2016,PPNP2021}.
-This routinely enables the extraction of nuclear magnetic dipole moments ($\mu$), electric quadrupole moments($Q_{\rm s}$) in addition to the changes in mean-square charge radii ($\langle r^2\rangle$).
-With the aim of probing more subtle effects, e.g. the $k=3$ interaction resulting from the nuclear magnetic octupole moment, efforts are underway to develop higher-resolution laser spectroscopy methods that could maintain a sufficient sensitivity and precision for studying radioactive species~\cite{Sc-moment2020-45Sc,173Yb-octupole2021}.
+Therefore, with the achievable precision of current laser spectroscopy techniques, the majority of experimental studies at RIB facilities are focused on the investigation of the hyperfine interaction arising from the $k=0,1,2$ terms in the expansion~\cite{JPG2010,PPNP2016,PPNP2021}.
+This enables the routine extraction of nuclear magnetic dipole moments ($\mu$), electric quadrupole moments ($Q_{\rm s}$) in addition to the changes in mean-square charge radii ($\delta\langle r^2\rangle$).
+With the aim of probing more subtle effects, e.g. the $k=3$ interaction resulting from the nuclear magnetic octupole moment, efforts are underway to develop higher-resolution laser spectroscopy methods that maintain a sufficient sensitivity for studying radioactive species~\cite{Sc-moment2020-45Sc,173Yb-octupole2021}.